 Dissecting the Ambiguous?
 Perception of Defense Paradigms

-The defense paradigms of prevention, detection, and containment serve dual roles: as defense strategies and as categories for different defense products.
+The defense paradigms of prevention, detection, and containment serve dual roles: as cyber defense strategies and as categories for different defense products.
 However, the first challenge encountered by both cybersecurity professionals and end users is that these terms don’t have a consistent general meaning; trying to give a single definition of each of these terms is like attempting to build a castle on shifting sand (although that doesn’t stop people from trying).
 From a professional security point of view, there are different worlds in which specific targets, specific threats (new and old), and a roster of defenses exist.
 Each specific world is a security domain in and of itself, and this domain serves as the minimum baseline context for the concepts of prevention, detection, and containment.
 Each particular threat in a security domain defines the boundaries and the roles of these concepts.
 In addition, these concepts serve as categories, where particular, but related tools can be assigned to one or more category based on the way the tool operates.

 Ultimately, these defense concepts have a concrete meaning that is specific and actionable only within a specific security domain.
 For instance, a security domain can be defined by the type of threat, the type of target, or a combination of the two.